Election Briefing 2024

 The law categorises illegal drugs as either class A, B or C according to their harmfulness.
 The classification determines the criminal penalties for possession and supply.
 The most harmful drugs, such as cocaine and heroin, are class A. Class B includes cannabis and speed (amphetamines) and class C includes sleeping pills.

-In November 2003 Parliament approved the reclassification of cannabis from class B to class C. This came into force in 2004 across the whole of the UK.
-However, the drug was restored to class B in 2009 due to overwhelming evidence of cannabis damaging mental health.
+In November 2003 the Government reclassified cannabis from class B to class C. This came into force in 2004 across the whole of the UK.
+However, the drug was restored to class B in 2009 due to overwhelming evidence of cannabis damaging mental health.309

-There is a concerted campaign underway to dismantle the UK’s drugs legislation.
-Two House of Commons committees – the Health and Social Care Committee and the Scottish Affairs Committee – have called for possession of drugs for personal use to be decriminalised.301
+There is an ongoing campaign to dismantle the UK’s drugs legislation.
+Two House of Commons committees – the Health and Social Care Committee and the Scottish Affairs Committee – have called for possession of drugs for personal use to be decriminalised.310

 Gambling